claygiffin/100-coaches-site/src/pages/coaches/index.md

   - bio: >-
       Howard Jacobson, PhD is co-founder and Chief of Behavioral Science at WellStart Health, a digital therapeutics platform and care team dedicated to putting chronic disease out of business.

       Howard is also co-founder of the WellStart Health Coaching Academy, where he trains wellness coaches to guide their clients to dramatic health improvements.

-      He is the  co-author of Sick to Fit, with Josh LaJaunie, and contributing author to Whole, by T. Colin Campbell, PhD, and Proteinaholic, by Garth Davis, MD.
-He’s also co-author, with Peter Bregman, of the “Coaching for Performance” chapter in the American Management Association’s Bodies of Knowledge guidebook.Howard has been coaching high performers since 2001.
+      Howard is co-author of Sick to Fit, with Josh LaJaunie, and contributing author to Whole, by T. Colin Campbell, PhD, and Proteinaholic, by Garth Davis, MD.

+      He’s also co-author, with Peter Bregman, of the “Coaching for Performance” chapter in the American Management Association’s Bodies of Knowledge guidebook.

+      Howard has been coaching high performers since 2001.
 He is certified in Peter Bregman’s QUICC Coaching methodology, BJ Fogg’s Tiny Habits, and Glenn Livingston’s Never Binge Again system.

       Howard earned his MPH and PhD in Health Studies from Temple University,